bruny/gmameui/README.md

 # GMAMEUI - It's MAME!
 On Linux!

+## WARNING

+This code is migrated from the original SourceForge page.
+It is old and has issues with more recent versions of MAME.
+It is unmaintained (due to time and because I no longer run Linux).
+A more recent fork is available <a href=" https://github.com/sergiomb2/gmameui">here</a>.

+## About GMAMEUI

 GMAMEUI is a front-end program that helps you run MAME on non-Windows platforms, allowing you to run your arcade games quickly and easily.

 GMAMEUI is a fork of the defunct <a href="http://gxmame.sourceforge.net">GXMame project</a>.